Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * Mana and hit points regeneration items now stack linearly, with each item providing larger bonus and including previous bonuses (they are +1 regen/+2 regen/+3 regen etc.) This makes them much more useful, especially if you use higher difficulty (less meditation regen).
 Set Rev4ForMergeManaHealthRegenStacking to anything other than 1 to disable.
 * "of Doom" enchantment now gives three times the bonus it was assigned.
 Hopefully this will sometimes make player consider using it rather than always selling like I did.
 ModSettings option to disable: Rev4ForMergeMiscBalanceChanges.
 * "of the Gods" now gives +25 to all stats.
 Option to disable as above.
-* GM leather now gives skill * 4 elemental resistances.
-That hopefully will make GM actually worth getting.
-Option to disable as above.

 **Spells**:
 * Spells damage is slightly increased.
 This is done mainly because Rev4 boosted weapon users with higher base damage and higher armsmaster levels, but changing spell damage was probably too difficult at this time and they were boosted by adding guaranteed 4 elemental magic rings.
 Currently non-disableable, in future it will be.